microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ![debug variable](images/reactjs/debug-variable.png)

-The **Debugger for Chrome** extension README has lots of information on other configurations, working with sourcemaps, and troubleshooting and you can review it directly within VS Code from the **Extensions** view by clicking on the extension item and opening the **Details** view.
+The **Debugger for Chrome** extension README has lots of information on other configurations, working with sourcemaps, and troubleshooting.
+You can review it directly within VS Code from the **Extensions** view by clicking on the extension item and opening the **Details** view.

 ![debugger for chrome readme](images/reactjs/chrome-debugger-readme.png)